docker/docs/opensource/ways/meetups.md

 ---

-Anyone interested in Docker can become an active member of the Docker community by becoming co-organizer of a Docker Meetup group.
+Anyone interested in Docker can become an active member of the Docker community by becoming a co-organizer of a Docker Meetup group.

 If a Meetup group does not already exist in your area and you are willing to start a new one, the best way to proceed is to contact us so that we can create